dustypomerleau/eye-notes/README.md

 Welcome to **eye-notes**!
 If you just want a copy of the notes, use the `Clone or download` button to download a zip file.

-If you want to be certain that you're always looking at the latest version of the notes, the easiest way to do that is to view them on GitHub, or to use a mobile GitHub client like [iOctocat][].
+If you want to be certain that you're always looking at the latest version of the notes, the easiest way to do that is to view them on GitHub (desktop or mobile), or to use a mobile GitHub client like [iOctocat][].

-Similarly, you can help keep everyone else up-to-date by sharing a link to this GitHub repository (rather than directly sharing the files).
+You can help keep everyone else up to date by sharing a link to this GitHub repository (rather than directly sharing the files).

 # What is this?

-For the purposes of a recent examination, I had to merge my old ophthalmology notes from training days (which were horribly out-of-date) with a lot of new information.
-The resulting text files were terse, opinionated, and specific about details (sutures, medication doses) that I had previously neglected.
+For the purposes of a recent examination, I had to merge my old ophthalmology notes from training days (which were out of date) with a lot of new information.
+The resulting text files were terse, opinionated, and specific about details that I had previously neglected (sutures, medication doses).
 I found them helpful even after the exam, and continued to update them.
+I added content from material I reviewed while preparing lectures.
 I started bringing my laptop to work, and used the notes while seeing patients.
 I found it made me a better doctor.

 A combination of ego and old-school thinking tends to make doctors believe that we should keep everything in our heads, despite an exponentially increasing quantity of information.
 That's absurd.
 Other fields don't try to do this.
 Having information at your fingertips while you work should be a way of life, not a sign of weakness.
 So here are some **eye-notes**.
 I hope they help you.
 The project is young, and will only get better with time.

 If you know nothing about ophthalmology, this probably isn't the place to start.
 The notes aren't comprehensive.
 They may never be comprehensive, because they are primarily driven by my clinical experience and needs.
 The terse style is intended to jog your memory.
 If you have never seen a picture of the disease, or a patient with the disease, you'll be asking yourself to memorize a host of meaningless words.
 Don't do that.
 Take your time with the basics.
 We'll still be here when you come back.